-9.0 Credit Applications
+9. Credit Applications

-The Region of Durham does not complete supplier credit application.
-If you are concerned about the authority of a requesting location, you should contact the Purchasing Section at 905-668-7711, Ext.
-2352 for verification.
+The Region of Durham does not complete a supplier credit application.
+If you are concerned about the authority of a requesting location, you should contact the Purchasing Section at 905-668-7711, Extension 2352 for verification.

-10.0 Commonly asked Questions
+10. Commonly asked Questions

-1. Why is it necessary for the Purchasing Section to solicit formal quotations or tenders rather than by the Region of Durham's Departments?
+1. Why is it necessary for the Purchasing Section to solicit tenders rather than by the Region of Durham's Departments?

-There is nothing wrong with obtaining budget estimates; however, there are quite a few issues that must be addressed in the quotation before a contract can be established.
+There is nothing wrong with obtaining budget estimates; however, there are quite a few issues that must be addressed in the tender before a contract can be established.
 This would include items such as insurance, Workplace Safety & Insurance Board status, FOB point, health and safety requirements, taxes, as well as other standard contract requirements.
 Purchasing Section staff are trained in dealing with these matters.